2788 Broadway (between 107th and 108th St) - near Columbia U / Upper West Side NYC.

 The naan looks good, but it was even better at a previous visit - looks like they have multiple cooks, and one of them makes excellent naan, while it just good with the others.
 The excellent vegetable naan is crusty and spongy at different times, and you can see the vegetables in it.

-This is overall a very good restaurant to visit in this area, which has numerous good Indian restaurants.
+This was a very good restaurant to visit in this area, which has one or two other decent Indian restaurants.

 Boulangerie Arouch , 1600 boul. de Maisonneuve West, near Guy metro.

 Flatbread, pita, pizza - Armenian Pizza.

 Two of the varieties are outstanding: Lahmajoun (beef, garlic, tomato), and Aleppo (cheese and hot pepper pizza.
 These are on a thin crust pita-like bread, and are a great snack or have two to three and make it a full dinner.

 This is next to Guy-Concordia John Molson School of Business, which is convenient because it has tables where one can watch the stock ticker and it also has restroom facilities - very important to know for tourists.